-W{cm} , α_c , and γ_t are included in both equations.9 Y{cm} is included in the selection equation.
-If the coefficient on Y{cm} is zero (and the error terms ε{cm} and υ{cm} are uncorrelated), then a complete case analysis using Equation 1 will provide consistent model estimates for the full sample (e.g. Little and Zang [2011]).
+W{cm} , α_c , and γ_t are included in both equations.12 Y{cm} is included in the selection equation.
+If the coefficient on Y{cm} is zero (and the error terms η{cm} and v{cm} are uncorrelated), then a complete case analysis using Equation 1 will provide consistent model estimates for the full sample (e.g. Little and Zang [2011]).
 We return to this point when interpreting the results in Section 4.

 As we describe in the next section, Equation 2 is the basis for a MAR imputation procedure.
 Imputation will lead to consistent parameter estimates provided the right hand side variables account for all of the sources of selection (modeled in Equation 3) that also affect the value of Y{cm} .
-Parameter estimates in Equation 1 will be inconsistent if the imputation model is misspecified so that the correlation between ε{cm} and v{cm} is not equal to zero.

 A critical factor when imputing the missing X{cm}^ observations is to allow for the same underlying variance-covariance structure from the economic model (Equation 1) in the imputation model (e.g. Raghunathan [2016], p101).
 When we impute using Equation 2 we also include Y{cm} as a covariate on the right hand side.

 The NWS forecast zone indicators, Z{cm} , are excluded from Equation 2 and allow for identification in the selection model without relying on the functional form assumptions.
-The exclusion restriction is valid if the NWS indicators are predictive of weather damage information being voluntarily reported to a national office for a county, and uncorrelated with the actual level of damage (after controlling for fixed county characteristics).
+The exclusion restriction is valid if the NWS indicators are predictive of weather damage information being voluntarily reported to the national office for a county, and uncorrelated with the actual level of damage (after controlling for fixed county characteristics).